FacenZHOU/deploying-a-ml-model-to-cloud-application-platform-with-fastapi/README.md

-Working in a command line environment is recommended for ease of use with git and dvc.
-If on Windows, WSL1 or 2 is recommended.
+# Deploying a Machine Learning Model on Heroku with FastAPI

+This project contains the development of a classification model on Census Bureau data.
+The main goal is to robustly deploy a machine learning model into production.

+The project follows these steps:
+* Develop a machine learning model for a classification task that predicts the salary group of individuals based on 14 different characteristics.
+The model uses a threshold salary of $50,000.
+For more information on the dataset used and details about the model, you can refer to the corresponding modelCard.
+* Expose the model for inference using a FastAPI app
+* Deploy the app using Heroku to provide inference endpoint
+* Create a workflow for Continuous Integration / Continuous Deployment using GitHub Actions and Heroku integration with GitHub.
+The application will only be deployed if the tests, which are integrated and automated, are validated by GitHub Actions upon any modifications made to the codebase.

-# Environment Set up
+## Environment Set up

 * Download and install conda if you don’t have it already.
     * Use the supplied requirements file to create a new environment, or
     * conda create -n [envname] "python=3.8" scikit-learn dvc pandas numpy pytest jupyter jupyterlab fastapi uvicorn -c conda-forge
     * Install git either through conda (“conda install git”) or through your CLI, e.g. sudo apt-get git.

-## Repositories
+### Repositories

-* Create a directory for the project and initialize Git and DVC.
+* Create a directory for the project and initialize git.
     * As you work on the code, continually commit changes.
-Trained models you want to keep must be committed to DVC.
+Trained models you want to use in production must be committed to GitHub.
-* Connect your local Git repository to GitHub.
+* Connect your local git repo to GitHub.

-## Set up S3

-* In your CLI environment install the<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank"> AWS CLI tool</a>.
-* In the navigation bar in the Udacity classroom select **Open AWS Gateway** and then click **Open AWS Console**.
-You will not need the AWS Access Key ID or Secret Access Key provided here.
-* From the Services drop down select S3 and then click Create bucket.
-* Give your bucket a name, the rest of the options can remain at their default.

-To use your new S3 bucket from the AWS CLI you will need to create an IAM user with the appropriate permissions.
-The full instructions can be found <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console" target="_blank">here</a>, what follows is a paraphrasing:

-* Sign in to the IAM console <a href="https://console.aws.amazon.com/iam/" target="_blank">here</a> or from the Services drop down on the upper navigation bar.
-* In the left navigation bar select **Users**, then choose **Add user**.
-* Give the user a name and select **Programmatic access**.
-* In the permissions selector, search for S3 and give it **AmazonS3FullAccess**
-* Tags are optional and can be skipped.
-* After reviewing your choices, click create user.
-* Configure your AWS CLI to use the Access key ID and Secret Access key.
+* Setup GitHub Actions on your repo.
+You can use one of the pre-made GitHub Actions if at a minimum it runs pytest and flake8 on push and requires both to pass without error.
+    * Make sure you set up the GitHub Action to have the same version of Python as you used in development.

 ## GitHub Actions

 * Setup GitHub Actions on your repository.
 You can use one of the pre-made GitHub Actions if at a minimum it runs pytest and flake8 on push and requires both to pass without error.
    * Make sure you set up the GitHub Action to have the same version of Python as you used in development.
-* Add your <a href="https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions" target="_blank">AWS credentials to the Action</a>.
-* Set up <a href="https://github.com/iterative/setup-dvc" target="_blank">DVC in the action</a> and specify a command to `dvc pull`.

 ## Data

-* Download census.csv from the data folder in the starter repository.
+* Download census.csv from the data folder.
-   * Information on the dataset can be found <a href="https://archive.ics.uci.edu/ml/datasets/census+income" target="_blank">here</a>.
-* Create a remote DVC remote pointing to your S3 bucket and commit the data.
 * This data is messy, try to open it in pandas and see what you get.
 * To clean it, use your favorite text editor to remove all spaces.
-* Commit this modified data to DVC under a new name (we often want to keep the raw data untouched but then can keep updating the cooked version).

 ## Model

-* Using the starter code, write a machine learning model that trains on the clean data and saves the model.
-Complete any function that has been started.
-* Write unit tests for at least 3 functions in the model code.
+* To train the model run:
-* Write a function that outputs the performance of the model on slices of the data.
-   * Suggestion: for simplicity, the function can just output the performance on slices of just the categorical features.
-* Write a model card using the provided template.
+   * `python src/train_model.py`
+* or run the entire ML pipeline which starts a local server where you can test the model
+   * `python main.py`

 ## API Creation